An Expert in Murder: Plot

 The novel is set in the London theatres of the 1930s.
 The book revolves around Josephine Tey, a version of the famous novelist.
 The story begins with Tey taking the train from Scotland to London in order to attend the final week of performances of her renowned play, Richard of Bordeaux, written under the pseudonym Gordon Daviot.
 On board, she meets a young woman, Elspeth Simmons, the adopted daughter of hatmakers from Berwick-upon-Tweed.
 The two strike up a friendship on the journey, as the girl is a fan of Tey's work, and is on her way to see the play again.

 Upon arriving in London, the pair separate, as Elspeth has left her bag on the train.
 Soon after, the girl is found dead, apparently having been stabbed with a hat pin, a crime which seems to have been carefully planned.
 Here enters Detective Inspector Archie Penrose, an old acquaintance of Tey's, the best friend of her lover, whom Penrose saw die at the Somme.

 Clues and circumstance suggest that Tey may have been the intended target, so the narrative follows her and her time at the theatre.
 There, we are introduced to a world of excitement and intrigue, and more death follows.
 We meet the leads in the play, Johnny and Lydia; the two are presumably based on the real life leads in the best-selling run, John Gielgud, whose career it, arguably, made, and Gwen Ffrangcon-Davies.
 The back-stabbing world of casting and performance combines with the classic murder mystery plot.

 Critical reception

 There has been a mixed reception for the book.
-It has been lauded for its frank portrayal of homosexuality, but many say it has failed to cast any light on Tey herself.
+It has been lauded for its frank portrayal of homosexuality, but some reviews say it has failed to cast any light on Tey herself.

+Mark Lawson wrote of the book that "the novel uses crime fiction's past to entertaining present ends.
+In a book teeming with literary pseudonyms and disguised identities, there are strong hints that Nicola Upson may make a name in crime fiction as the real thing".